 If you are receiving a loan from Student Finance this does not count as a sponsor because they do not require an invoice.

 The University will invoice your sponsor directly for the annual academic fees after you complete registration.
-Sponsors must pay the annual academic fees in full at the beginning of the programme of study, when they receive the invoice.
+Sponsors must pay the annual academic fees in full within 30 days of receiving the invoice.
 Sponsors cannot pay in instalments.
-Sponsor invoices should be paid within 30 days of being issued.

 To email us your sponsor letter or if you need help from the Fees team please contact email@example.com

 Evidence of your sponsorship

 Your sponsor must write to us in English, on official letter-headed paper and give the following information:

 - student name in full